Scientific programme

 • Daniel Crawford (Virginia Tech, USA)

-Reduced Scaling Coupled Cluster Theory in the Time and Frequency Domains
+Reduced-Scaling Coupled Cluster Theory in the Frequency and Time Domains

 • Ove Christiansen (Aarhus University, Denmark)

-New quantum molecular dynamics methods: From reduced multiconfigurational time-dependent hartree methods to time-dependent Coupled Cluster theory with time-dependent basis functions and direct dynamics approaches
+New quantum molecular dynamics methods: time-dependent vibrational coupled cluster theory with adaptive basis functions and direct dynamics approaches

 • Andreas Dreuw (Interdisciplinary Center for Scientific Computing, Heidelberg, Germany)